Rocca in Tampa

 Michelin star restaurants in Florida

-Ariete is known for its Cuban and French fusion food, with a bit of American contemporary cuisine mixed in.
-The restaurant gives guests the option between two different tasting menus or a more traditional menu of appetizers, entrees, and desserts.
-No matter which, you’re sure to be astounded by the culinary creativity of chef Michal Beltran.
-Oyster fans will want to be sure to try the wood-grilled oysters with sea urchin butter, turmeric, tarragon, and lime.
+Ariete is known for its fusion of Cuban and French cooking, with a bit of American contemporary cuisine mixed in.
+The restaurant gives guests the option of two different tasting menus or a more traditional menu of appetizers, entrees, and desserts.
+No matter which, you’re sure to be exposed to the culinary creativity of chef Michal Beltran.
+For something you generally won’t see outside France, order the duck, which is pressed tableside in the most handsome of vice grips.

 “Chef Michael Beltran’s Coconut Grove mainstay is immediately welcoming with a menu that weaves together Cuban and French influences to dazzling effect,” said Michelin inspectors.